lfirebrand/lexi-chat/README.md

-# Messanger app using React and Chatkit
+# Messenger app using React and Chatkit

 Created with React and Pusher Chatkit